Whiskey Advocate calls the Whiskey Sour the “essential whiskey cocktail.” Its universal simplicity and elegance are making a comeback.

 You end up with a creamier, frothier cocktail!
 (And who doesn’t want that.)

 While the original whiskey sours created didn’t use eggs, bartenders somewhere in the 1800s decided they wanted to make the drinks just a little fancier.
 Whiskey Sours can be harsh, and they wanted something to temper the flavors.
-Not only do eggs add that quality, but also make for a creamy cocktail and a head of foam that looks prettier in the glass.
+Not only do eggs add that quality, but they also make for a creamy cocktail and a head of foam that looks prettier in the glass.

 To add in egg whites, simply add 1/4 oz (or more if you wish, totally up to you) to the rest of your ingredients in the shaker before mixing.